+Chemical Control

 Bonide® Fruit Tree Spray

 Eutypa Dieback

 Seldom seen in vines less than 8 years old.
 Most readily recognized symptoms are noticed during first 2 months of annual growth.
 They are malformed and discolored shoots, young leaves are small, cupped and often develop small necrotic spots and tattered margins.
 Grape clusters on affected shoots may have mixture of large and small berries.
 Symptoms become more extensive each year until part or the entire arm fails to produce shoots in the spring.
 Prune directly after a rain risk of infection is lowest at this time and prune late in dormant season to promote rapid healing.
 Spray or hand-paint large pruning wounds with fungicide soon after pruning and before rain.